andersfuf/UIS_Prototype/README.md

 ## Rules:

 To pick: Add your name.
+Pick one at the time, (pick only several when you break the rule)

 Update progress.